The beginner’s guide to Slack eDiscovery

 In this scenario, we run into two issues:

-1) Your legal team needs to be able to collect from multiple different Slack channels and messages to detect suspicious behavior, however, without the Discovery API, messages cannot be scanned with ease and become nearly impossible for a responsible legal team to understand.
+- Your legal team needs to be able to collect from multiple Slack channels and messages to detect suspicious behavior, but without the Discovery API, messages cannot be scanned with ease and become nearly impossible for a responsible legal team to understand.

 This is just one scenario out of many that can happen when legal teams aren’t keeping track of their Slack plans and retention settings.
 A small oversight can cost you big time, so re-assessing your plan’s capabilities alongside your evolving needs is critical in forming a good Slack eDiscovery strategy.